For the Community • By the Community

 Bainbridge Area Food For Friends was founded in 1990 by Anne and John Bauswein.
 Now co-sponsored by Bainbridge Civic Club and Spirit of Bainbridge, it is a local entity supported totally by local donations and fundraising events.
 BAFFF receives no government funding.

-NEW EMAIL ADDRESS FOR ALL SPIRIT OF BAINBRIDGE CORRESPONDENCE:
+EMAIL ADDRESS FOR ALL SPIRIT OF BAINBRIDGE CORRESPONDENCE:

 spiritofbainbridge@gmail.com